 We’ve said this before, but we’re going to say it again: youcan not refinish laminate flooring.
 Once its wear layer is worn through, it’s done.

 Here’s the big issue, though: depending on who does the refinishing—or your laminate materials of choice—the cost to refinish hardwood flooring (engineered or solid) can be either higher or lower than the cost to install all-new laminate.
+If you’re just doing a resurface, it’s generally lower.
+If you’re doing a full sand-down-and-refinish, it’s often higher.

 So really, the pricing here comes down to your preferences.